huangyh45/PhyloAln/README.md

 ![logo](https://github.com/huangyh45/PhyloAln/blob/main/logo.png)

-PhyloAln is a reference-based alignment tool for phylogeny and evolution.
-PhyloAln can directly map not only the raw reads but also assembled or translated sequences into the reference alignments, which is suitable for different omic data and skips the complex preparation in the traditional method including data assembly, gene prediction, orthology assignment and sequence alignment, with a relatively high accuracy in the aligned sites and the downstream phylogeny.
+PhyloAln is a reference-based multiple sequence alignment tool for phylogeny and evolution.
+PhyloAln can directly map not only the raw reads but also assembled or translated sequences into the reference alignments, which is suitable for different omic data and skips the complex preparation in the traditional method including data assembly, gene prediction, orthology assignment and multiple sequence alignment, with a relatively high accuracy in the aligned sites and the downstream phylogeny.
 It is also able to detect and remove foreign and cross contamination in the generated alignments, which is not considered in other reference-based methods, and thus improve the quality of the alignments for downstream analyses.

 ### Catalogue
 - [Installation](#installation)